Police say the Riverdale Jewish Center was attacked at 1:30 a.m.

 For a community proud to welcome all kinds, the latest pattern is hitting close to home.

-As of Sunday night, all Jewish houses of worship in Riverdale have increased security.
+All Jewish houses of worship in Riverdale had increased security as of Sunday night.

 These latest crimes are under investigation by the 50 Precinct and the hate crime task force.